Koh Samui Thailand Continued

 Saturday, March 8, 2008

 It was another lazy day in paradise today.
-We did find out from the dive shop that the weather was on the mend and so booked SCUBA diving for next Tuesday; we are excited about this.
-Julia, as you would know from this web site, earned her SCUBA PADI dive certification in Egypt back in December.
-The diving there was OK but quite cold here, on the other hand, the water temperature and air temperature are very pleasant so I believe she will have a better experience.
+We found out from the dive shop that the weather was on the mend, so we booked SCUBA diving for next Tuesday; we are excited about this.
+Julia, as you may know from this website, earned her SCUBA PADI dive certification in Egypt back in December.
+The diving there was okay but quite cold.
+Here, on the other hand, the water and air temperatures are very pleasant, so I believe she will have a better experience.

 The Thai Girl